johnwyles/vrddt-droplets/README.md

     - Research and implement context correctly
     - CMD
+        - ADMIN
+        - API
+            - Authorization / OAuth
         - CLI
             - GetMetadata
-        - WORKER
-        - API
-            - Authorization / OAuth
         - WEB
             - Rate limiting
+        - WATCHER
+        - WORKER
     - INTERNALS
         - Refactor to return errors.XXX instead of fmt.Errorf
         - API Address needs to be sorted out where the Address can be anything local or remote